 AA (7-8): works on the development of fundamental baseball skills.
 The focus is on developing good mechanics, work habits, baseball knowledge and having fun.

 AAA (9-10): New skills and additional aspects of team play are introduced.
 Pitching skills and are introduced at this level.

 Major League (11-12): Pitching skills are further developed.
 Coaches continue to emphasize good mechanics and accuracy.
 However, the primary focus remains learning and practicing the fundamentals, team play, good sportsmanship and having fun.

 Senior League (13, 14, 15, 16, 17 & 18) Games are played on a regulation field (90 ft. base paths) in all age groups and at all skill levels.
-We field Prep Legion (13U) and Junior Legion (15U) and Senior American Legion (18U) teams that offer a high level of competition through league play and several regional tournaments.
-There are also light travel teams in all senior age groups.
-They play in the ICBL League.
+We field Prep Legion (14U) and Sandlot Legion (15U), Youth Legion 16U) and Senior American Legion (18U) teams that offer a high level of competition through league play and several regional tournaments.
+There is also an in-house Senior League (13-15).